Are minimizers of the Onsager-Machlup functional strong posterior modes?: Variational characterization of maximum a posteriori estimates

-\Cref{var_char_modes} gives a positive answer to aforementioned question in case of a Gaussian prior distribution on a separable Hilbert space: Under mild conditions on the likelihood, nonparametric posterior modes do indeed agree with minimizers of the Onsager--Machlup functional.
+Note that any minimizer of the Onsager--Machlup functional lies in $E$ by definition. \Cref{var_char_modes} gives a positive answer to the aforementioned question in case of a Gaussian prior distribution on a separable Hilbert space: Under mild conditions on the likelihood, nonparametric posterior modes do indeed agree with minimizers of the Onsager--Machlup functional.
 This opens up the possibility of computing posterior modes explicitly by solving a canonical optimization problem and gives a statistical interpretation of the chosen objective functional.

-In \cref{form_OM_funct}, we have seen that the Onsager--Machlup functional of $\mu^y$ has the form of a Tikhonov--Phillips functional with discrepancy term $\Phi(x,y)$ and quadratic penalty term $\frac12\norm{x}_E^2$, which allows a rigorous interpretation of nonparametric MAP estimation as Tikhonov--Phillips regularization and vice versa.
+In \cref{form_OM_funct}, we have seen that the Onsager--Machlup functional of $\mu^y$ has the form of a Tikhonov--Phillips functional with discrepancy term $\Phi(x)$ and quadratic penalty term $\frac12\norm{x}_\Sigma^2$, which allows a rigorous interpretation of nonparametric MAP estimation as Tikhonov--Phillips regularization and vice versa.

+Due to the correspondence of weak posterior modes to minimizers of the Onsager--Machlup functional described above, we moreover obtain equivalence of weak and strong posterior modes under the assumptions of \cref{var_char_modes}.